 Our colleagues in the medical programme have put together some training on how to use Zoom in a teaching setting:

-The following video is all about basic set up of using Zoom.
+The following video is all about the basic setup of using Zoom.
 Here you can interchange the word “meeting” for “lecture” or “lecture recording”, as the process will be the same.

-Download our guide on how to set this up by logging into Blackboard and (once logged in) clicking here.
+Download our guide on how to set this up by logging into Blackboard and (once logged in) clicking here: Using Zoom to Record a Presentation Video.

 Breakout rooms in Zoom can enable your attendees to discuss amongst themselves in small groups on whatever subject you want.
 Take a look at our video on how to set this up: